aranya-project/aranya/crates/daemon/src/policy.md

 **Invariants**:

-- Only Owners and Admins are allowed to undefine APS labels.
+- Only Owners and Admins are allowed to undefine AFC labels.

 ## AssignLabel

-Assigns an "APS" label to a Member.
+Assigns an "AFC" label to a Member.

 ```policy
 // Assigns the user a `label` to .